Brewing Science Academy 10-week, Certificate of Completion Program (noncredit)

 Housed in the University’s Natural Sciences, Engineering and Technology Department, our program will run two days a week from May 16 to July 20, 2022.
 This year's Brewing Science Academy is made possible with collaborations between Point Park faculty, Master Brewers Association of the Americas (MBAA) members and beer industry experts.
 Cheers!

 All students are required to be fully vaccinated (meaning a person has received their primary series of COVID-19 vaccines) in order to participate in our program.

 Registration for the 2022 Academy is now closed.

 Details regarding our 2023 Academy will be released when ready.
 If you'd like to join our waitlist to be notified of future programs, please email email@example.com.
 Thanks for your cotinued support!

-The Brewing Academy course will be broken into two halves.
-The first section is a hands-on science course, specifically focused on the science behind beer brewing, taught by Point Park University Scientists in a lab setting.
-The second will be focused on the art and craft of brewing.
+The Brewing Science Academy course will be broken into four fundamental parts.
+The first section is a hands-on science course, specifically focused on the science behind beer brewing, taught by Point Park University scientists in a lab setting.
+The second part will be designated as our brewing week.
+Students will be grouped into teams and work diligently with professional brewing mentors, designing and brewing beer to be entered into our competition.
+Part three will focus on the art and craft of brewing.
 For this section, instructors will be beer industry professionals primarily from the Pittsburgh area with a strong representation from MBAA District Pittsburgh.
-The Brewing Academy will close with a brewing competition where students will design and brew their own beer to be judged in the final session.
+The Brewing Science Academy will close with our brewing competition judging event where each team's beer will be judged by our pros, and a best brew will be selected.

-This class will be limited to the first 14 students who register and pay.
+This class will be limited to 20 students.
 No pre-requisites are required to participate.
-Students must be at least 21 years of age by the start of the program in order to participate.
+Students must be at least 21 years of age by the start of the program and have a strong passion to learn.

 Part 1: Hands-On Science Course